sulu/sulu-docs/book/extend-admin.rst

         "endDate": "2020-10-25T18:00:00"
     }

-A JSON object like the one above can be sent to the ``POST`` action (without the ID) to create a new event or to the ``PUT`` action to update an existing event.
-Both of the previous actions have the same response as the ``GET`` action, which returns the same kind of data.
+A JSON object like this can be sent to the ``POST`` action (without the ID) to create a new event or to the ``PUT`` action to update an existing event.
+Both of the previous actions must return a response in the same format as the ``GET`` action.

-The URLs also have to follow certain rules.
+Furthermore, Sulu expects the URLs of your API to follows certain rules.
 All these actions are encapsulated behind the same URL, in the event case e.g. ``/admin/api/events``.
 This endpoint returns a paginated list of available entities when it receives a ``GET`` request and creates a new event when it receives a ``POST`` request with a JSON object like shown above.

 There has to be a sub URL including the ID for single events as well.
 E.g. the URL ``/admin/api/events/5`` represents the event with the ID 5.
 This endpoint will accept a ``GET`` request to return a JSON object like above, a ``PUT``